 When allegations of misconduct are received by University staff, a record is created in the campus student conduct database.
 The case is then assigned to an investigating officer for resolution.

-The investigating officer will send the respondent (student alleged to have violated policy) an email message alerting them to the allegations.
+The investigating officer will send the student alleged to have violated policy an email message alerting them to the allegations.

-This message, securely accessible only by the respondent, will convey:
+This message, securely accessible only by the student, will convey:

-- An invitation to the respondent to schedule a conference to discuss the allegations, and the option to provide information in writing as well as other rights in the process
+- An invitation to the student to schedule a conference to discuss the allegations, and the option to provide information in writing as well as other rights in the process.

-In order to quickly resolve the incident, respondents are encouraged to schedule a conference as quickly as possible.
-In the conference with the investigating officer respondents are asked to share about their student experience and about the incident itself.
+In order to quickly resolve the incident, students are encouraged to schedule a conference as quickly as possible.
+In the conference with the investigating officer, students are asked to share about their experience and about the incident itself.

 In the investigation and resolution process, we have the following expectations for students: